 This task is easier if you learn what the most popular questions are before applying for remote front end developer jobs.

-Usually, the interviewer will give you 3–5 minutes to talk about yourself, so it is important to speak briefly and clearly, without going into unnecessary detail.
+Usually, when asking interview questions at EPAM Anywhere, the interviewer will give you 3–5 minutes to talk about yourself and your experience with the JavaScript programming language, so it is important to speak briefly and clearly, without going into unnecessary detail.
 The best self-presentation includes:

-With modern web apps, front end development is much more than just building user interfaces; it’s also about implementing HTML5 technologies.
+With modern web pages and apps, front end development is much more than just building user interfaces; it’s also about implementing the HTML5 markup language.
 Without a solid understanding of asynchronous JavaScript in particular, or pure JavaScript in general, you will have trouble understanding some powerful HTML5 APIs like Web Workers, WebSocket, WebRTC, and IndexedDB.

-More importantly, engineers with poor knowledge of JavaScript often write unmaintainable code.
-So while preparing for the front end developer interview, ensure you know the answers to the questions below.
+More importantly, engineers with poor knowledge of JavaScript, CSS and HTML often write unmaintainable code.
+So while preparing for the front end developer interview, ensure you know the answers to the questions below, whether you work with pure JavaScript or are interviewed for a company hiring React.JS developers, for example.

 Sample questions: